 - Step 1: Date and Variety - Accurately identify different varieties and dates spanning half cent series.

 - Step 2: Grading Condition - Important elements are judged and condition is graded.

 - Step 3: Special Qualities - These old pennies are copper and many factors contribute to value.

 Preview the value table and then follow the steps outlined to determine how much your half cents are worth.

 Above are wholesale coin values.
 Computed from dealer's price lists and rare coin auctions with various mark-up factors figured in.
 They reflect closely the value you would expect to receive when selling.
 Variations in value do occur subject to subtle grading points, collector demands and dealer needs.
-For more background information, see how value listings in the Coin Value Guide are determined.

 Step 1: | Date and Variety Attribution